Today’s bad news: Microsoft Snip tool soon to launch with the PrintScreen Key

 Research Group Concludes that Coca-Cola Paid for Favorable Research To Evade Responsibility for Obesity

 According to a Cambridge study "Coca-Cola sought to obscure its relationship with researchers, minimise the public perception of its role and use these researchers to promote industry-friendly messaging."

 Specifically, Coca-Cola has been found to be manipulating public information to minimize their part in the obesity crisis and instead blame exercise instead of sugary drinks.
-The ....
+The paper mostly ....
 [Click here to read the rest of this post]Tags: Market Lies

 In the early 2000's I worked at Best Buy and was impressed how much better Sony camcorders were than the competition.
 Faster focus, better zoom, better durability, Nightvision, and so on.
 They were the only brand I've ever bought: a few 8mm ones, a miniDV, and finally an HDR thingy in 2013.
 That's where the problems started.

 First, I was pretty annoyed that nightshot was no longer a feature on ....
 [Click here to read the rest of this post]Tags: Camcorder, Handycam, Poo, Sony